 Where does all the financial aid come from?

 Our students may be eligible for a variety of aid resources.
 Approximately three-quarters of all aid received by our first-year students comes from Elizabethtown College through endowed scholarships, need-based aid, or merit-based aid.

 In addition, our students receive outside financial aid such as federal and state grants, and private aid based on their financial need and academic profile.
 For more information on Federal Student Aid, contact the Financial Aid Office and don't forget to fill out the FAFSA.

 Interested in knowing more about scholarships and financial aid opportunities at Elizabethtown College?
 Schedule a time to come visit campus.

 While on clinical rotations, appointments outside of regular business hours can be made to accommodate clinical rotation schedules.

 Please note that this timeline only applies to traditional undergraduate students.
 Additional information for students enrolled in the School of Graduate and Professional Studies can be found here.

-Students may log in to the Student Aid Portal to view and accept/decline financial aid awards or complete requirements
+Returning students may log in to the Student Aid Portal to view and accept/decline financial aid awards or complete requirements.

-Welcome New Blue Jays!
-Attend Summer Orientation to learn more about the Elizabethtown College community
+Welcome, Class of 2026!
+Attend Summer Orientation to learn more about the Elizabethtown College community.